Max Verstappen: 'Mad Max' evolves into Formula One world champion | DW | 12.12.2021

 A brilliant drive in 2016 in the rain in Brazil saw him go from 16th to third inside the final 15 laps.
 After a tough start to the 2017 season, Verstappen won in Malaysia and hasn't really looked back since.

-After finishing third in both 2019 and 2020, Verstappen has finally made the move from a wild, young talent to a top driver and a genuine world champion challenger.
+After finishing third in the drivers' championship in both 2019 and 2020, Verstappen has finally made the move from a wild, young talent to a top driver and world champion.
 Aided by a constantly outstanding car, Verstappen also benefited from the boldness of his early years.

 The Dutchman's elbows have always been out when it comes to getting to the front, and that was perhaps best seen at Silverstone this season when, shortly after the start, Hamilton clipped Verstappen's back tire as the Dutchman turned in on him.
 Verstappen smashed into the tires dealing with 51G but his desire to be ahead of the pack was in no way diminished.